jwood803/JavaScriptGCDemystified/README.md

 JavaScript GC Demystified
 =======================

-Presentation to explain the JavaScript Garbage Collector.
+Presentation to explain the JavaScript Garbage Collector, different algorithms, and an intro on how to find memory issues.